A small shop in North Point has been selling many umbrellas since the protests started.

 I discovered this lovely sketches while strolling through the crowd at Admiralty, which is still the center of the civil uprising here in Hong Kong.
 They were photocopied multiple times and stuck against lanterns and walls.
-I do not know who drew them.
-They are only a tiny bit of all the creativity that the mass gatherings on the street had sparked.

 Pictures from the first days of the so-called “Umbrella Revolution” in Hong Kong, taken in Admiralty and Mong Kok during the last days.
 Nobody dares to estimate the numbers.
 But there are definitely more than 100,000 Hongkongers on the street.